pr9000/doclang/iso-standard.md

 </doctag>
 ```

-In case of page-layout information, the coordinates are provided at the semantic element level,
+In case of page-layout information, the coordinates are provided only at the semantic element level.
+Coordinates are not allowed at the group level.

 ```xml
 <doctag version="1.0.0">